Clicky

 How efficient is your accountant?
 Do they quickly respond to your queries?
 Or do you have to chase them for days to get a simple yes or no reply?

 At best, an accountant who is often unavailable or unreachable is frustrating to deal with.
-At worst, it may mean you’re not a priority for them.
-Which could lead to missed deadlines, incorrect advice, and trouble with HMRC.
+At worst, it may mean you’re not a priority for them, leading to missed deadlines, incorrect advice, and trouble with HMRC.

-A good contractor accountant is worth their weight in gold
+The best contractor accountants are worth their weight in gold

-Hiring an accountant may feel like a big expense, especially if you’re just starting out.
+Hiring an accountant may feel like a big expense, especially if you’re just starting out as a contractor.

-But if you choose wisely, you’ll make the fees back in tax savings and by staying on HMRC’s right side.
+But if you choose wisely, you’ll make the fees back in tax savings and by staying on the right side of HMRC.

 Costs Comparison Table